SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Stakeholders for Content Review Summarizer Software.md

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **Stakeholder:** An individual or group with an interest in the success of the software project.
 - **Business Requirements:** High-level needs of the organization that the software must fulfill.
-- **User Requirements:** Specific needs and expectations of the end users who will interact with the software.
+- **Potential User Requirements:** Specific needs and expectations of the end users who will interact with the software.

 ### 1.4 References
 - [SWEBOK Guide](https://www.computer.org/web/swebok)